-It is undeniable, EVs are growing in popularity.
+It is undeniable that electric vehicles are growing in popularity.
 According to the Edison Electric Institute, there are already more than a million EVs on American roads.
-That number is projected at 18 million by 2030.
+That number is projected to be 18 million by 2030.
 There are many reasons, according to Cars.com, for the increased popularity of electric vehicles, including the “inexpensive gasoline” excuse, which isn’t what it once was.

-According to Electrek.com, results of a 2019 survey show nearly three in four U.S. drivers believe electric vehicles are “the future of driving.”
+According to Electrek, results of a 2019 survey show nearly three in four U.S. drivers believe electric vehicles are “the future of driving.”
 The number is closer to 79% among EV drivers.

 Still, there are many reasons people shy away from buying their first EV, such as range anxiety.
 However, initial purchase price is still the biggest reason.
 Even though EVs are shown to be less expensive to own and maintain ($485 vs. $1,117 per year), the higher upfront cost may stop some consumers from considering one.
 The pricey part?
 The battery, which may need to be replaced every 8-10 years.